Dasani: Canada

 Dasani was launched in all provinces of Canada except Quebec in 2000, a year after launching in the United States.
 The brand was made available in Quebec shortly afterwards, in April 2001.

 There are six common Dasani bottle sizes sold in Canada: 355 mL (12 US fl oz), 500mL, 591 mL (20 US fl oz), 710 mL (24 US fl oz), 1 L, and 1.5 L. Bottles are sold individually and in packs of 6, 12, and 24.

-The first Dasani bottling plant in Canada was Calgary, Alberta.
+The first Dasani bottling plant in Canada was in Calgary, Alberta.
 A second plant was later opened in Brampton, Ontario.
 The Calgary and Brampton plants produce Coca-Cola's plain-water (Dasani) and sugar-water (soft drinks) products.
 The company's administrative and marketing activities continue to be based in Atlanta, Georgia.